 Icelanders first began to issue their own banknotes in 1885 but before that time they had used the Danish Krone.
-During this time period, Iceland was under the Danish Royal rule and this was a big step towards their independence.
-More about Icelandic History.
+During this time period, Iceland was under Danish Royal rule and this was a big step toward their independence.

 In 1918 Iceland received autonomy from Denmark and as a result, took up the Icelandic Króna as the country’s official currency.

 The first notes to be issued were the 5, 10 and 50 króna ones, which today have all been turned into coins.
 Landssjóður Íslands handled the publishment at the beginning but in 1904 the Bank of Iceland took over issuing the first 100 króna bill.
 The state, Ríkissjóður Íslands, later took over adding the 1 króna note.
 Yet another bank took over in 1928, Landsbanki Ísland which led to the denominations of 5 króna and above.
 In 1935 Landsbanki Íslands introduced 500 króna notes (which will still exist today) followed by the 25 and 1000 króna almost 20 years later.